ammuahmad666/WebApp/README.md

-Web application:- Multi channel chat application Authentiucation using JSON Web Token.
+Web application:- Multi channel chat application, Authentiucation using JSON Web Token,
-Backend made with NodeJS
+ Backend made with NodeJS,
-Frontend made with React
+ Frontend made with React,
  Database used is Postgre sql